Utah is a shall-issue state. Permits are issued at the state level by the Department of Public Safety.

 Publication in a newspaper of general circulation in the county in which the house of worship is located or if the church or organization operating the house of worship has its principal office in this state.

-No. However, it is illegal to draw or exhibit a dangerous weapon in the presence of two or more persons in an angry and threatening manner.
+No definition of brandishing was found in Utah law.
+However, it is illegal to draw or exhibit a dangerous weapon in the presence of two or more persons in an angry and threatening manner.
 The possession of a dangerous weapon, whether visible or concealed, without additional behavior does not constitute threatening.

 Carry While Using Alcohol or Controlled Substances?